Read This First

 Prompt 1: What are the best online sources of philosophical training for those new to philosophy?

-The central claim is this: For those new to philosophy, there are several excellent online resources that offer foundational knowledge, critical thinking skills, and exposure to philosophical ideas.
+In plain terms: For those new to philosophy, there are several excellent online resources that offer foundational knowledge, critical thinking skills, and exposure to philosophical ideas.

 Coursera provides a variety of philosophy courses from universities around the world.
 Courses cover topics ranging from ancient philosophy to contemporary ethical issues.
 Many courses are free to audit, and you can pay for certification.